alecamaracm/TuDelftADHOC-MACSimulation/README.txt

 		     random delay that counts till 0 so de sendJob can be added to the transmissionArray again

 PS: I could have combined few arrays but for simplicity I didnt do it (yet), could always be improved

+There are a few visual bugs which are visible at the beginning of running the simulation